 Conducts systematic assessment of engagement activities within funded portfolio areas to identify what engagement activities are occurring, how they are occurring, and identifying the barriers and facilitators to meaningful and successful engagement

-Translates engagement practices and theories to actionable engagement resources to share with PCORI staff and research community
+Translates engagement practices and theories to actionable and readily usable engagement resources to share with PCORI staff and research community

 Collaborates with cross-functional teams in the identification, development, and refinement of monitoring and evaluation tools necessary to facilitate meaningful patient and stakeholder engagement in funded PCORI research